 Women in Logistics and Transport in different Territories meet once a year at the CILT International Convention.
 To facilitate the annual meeting and to provide the platform for cross fertilization, the Institute has established a WiLAT Steering Committee which reports to the Council of Trustees and the International Management Committee.
 The structure of the WiLAT governance is:

-Of theothers7 designated IMC Africa, South East Asia, & the sia Sub regions with additional Global Vice Chairpersons can also be created by the WSC where appropriate for local focus, e.g. , Europe, Middle East.
+Note: Of the Global Vice Chairpersons, 1 of them is Vice Chairperson of External Relations and Publication and others would represent the 7 designated IMC regions: Africa, South East Asia, East Asia, South Asia, North America, Europe & the Middle East, Australasia.
+Sub regions with additional Global Vice Chairpersons can also be created by the WSC where appropriate for local focus, e.g. North & West Africa, South & East Africa, Europe, Middle East.

 WiLAT Global Council (WGC)